-Plan expands water supply to 25 000 Malawians
+Plan to expand water supply to 25 000 Malawians

 Feasibility study on Illovo Nchalo Water Supply and Sanitation Project